AUGMXNT/llm-tracker.info-vault/W7900 Pervasive Computing Project.md

 docker build --build-arg BUILD_FA="0" -f Dockerfile.rocm -t vllm-rocm .
 ```
 - This took about 45 minutes to build (Ryzen 5600G CPU)
+- see additional color in the bug I filed: https://github.com/vllm-project/vllm/issues/4514

 In order to run vllm, you will need to use the `VLLM_USE_TRITON_FLASH_ATTN=0` environment variable